ItKnowledgebases/KB-Collection/README.md

 # KB-Collection
 Public KB article collection for anyone and everyone.
-To be foot page for all IT professionals
+To be the go to page for all IT professionals

 ### Goal ###